Sher-Chowdhury/codingbee_docs/categories/docker/02_docker-cli-tour.md

 docker run --detach httpd
 ```

 This downloads the official apache web server docker image, and starts a container with it.
-I needed to use the --detach flag
-otherwise the docker run command just hangs.
+I needed to use the --detach flag, otherwise the docker run command just hangs.

 ```bash
 $ docker container ls